francis-clairicia/EasyNetwork/docs/source/howto/advanced/buffered_serializers.rst

 .. note::

    You still need to implement :class:`.AbstractIncrementalPacketSerializer` methods.
-   Writing input directly to an external object that implements the :ref:`buffer protocol <bufferobjects>` is not supported by all transport layer implementations.

 Let's see how we can use it for ``MyJSONSerializer`` (from :doc:`../serializers`):